-A common thread I hear from customers shopping for a new carpet is that they don’t want to see any footprints or vacuum marks on their carpet.
-I hear from people who currently have carpet that shows drastic shading variances, and they recount stories of cringing when they have to walk across their carpet, and even going to the length of vacuuming themselves out of the room to avoid the appearance of footprints tracked across the freshly vacuumed carpet.
-While I understand the sentiment behind... this, part of me can’t help feeling a bit disheartened that some have a soft, plush carpet that they feel they must avoid.
+A common thread we hear from customers shopping for a new carpet is that they don’t want to see any footprints or vacuum marks on their carpet.
+People who currently have carpet that shows drastic shading variances recount stories of cringing when they have to walk across their carpet, and even going to the length of vacuuming themselves out of the room to avoid the appearance of footprints tracked across the freshly vacuumed carpet.
+While we understand the sentiment behind this, part of me can’t help feeling a bit disheartened that some have a soft, plush carpet that they feel they must avoid.
 Carpet is meant for walking on!
 You deserve a carpet that you feel free to enjoy, so let’s look at what carpets won’t make you cringe to walk on.

 01 of 06

 To understand why a carpet will not show tracking marks (including footprints) let’s first understand why some carpets do.
 The style of carpet that most commonly shows tracking is a straight Saxony.
 This style features cut carpet fibers all twisted in the same direction and presents a finish somewhat similar to velvet.
 When you brush your hand in one direction across the carpet surface, the fibers appear either darker or lighter than their neighboring fibers.
 This occurs because when the fibers are moved, they reflect the light particles differently.

 So what kinds of carpet won’t show tracking marks?
 Well, based on the above explanation of why carpet shows tracking marks, we need to look for a carpet that varies the texture of the fibers.
 Following are some carpet styles that can help minimize tracking: